Viva La Fiesta!

 We had 75 entries from our member writers to the First Line Fiesta, our competition to find the most appealing first line of a novel in progress.
-(You can read some of the most famous first lines of all time at our blog here.)
+(Read some of the most famous first lines of all time).

 The standard was very high with high-scoring entries mostly from our writers either now with agents or on second drafts, taking The Big Edit, poised on the brink of bagging agents and publishing contracts.
 But we had one or two surprises from our first drafters!